Import / Export for Mobile

 Supported File Formats

-For details on the requirements for the various file formats supported in mobile projects, select a file format:
+For details on the requirements for the various file formats supported in mobile projects, select a file format below to view our developer docs for that format.

 Importing your source language phrases into the Localize platform and translation workflow allows you to invite your translators to add/edit translations or to order professional translations from one of our third-party providers directly through our platform.
 You can also import phrases and translations that were done outside of Localize.

-Before importing, make sure your file adheres to the file requirements for the file type that you are importing.
+Before importing, ensure your file adheres to the file requirements for the file type you are importing.
 You can find these requirements on the page for that file format.

 Navigate to the File Import / Export: Import tab in your dashboard.

-1. Drag and drop a file to import into the box, or select a file to import.
+1. Drag-and-drop a file to import into the box, or select a file to import (or use Google Drive).

-5. Check the Mark all phrases as human reviewed. checkbox if all phrases have been reviewed by a human.
+7. Select the Mark all phrases as human checkbox if all phrases have been reviewed by a human.

 All phrases in the import file will be categorized as follows: